 • Notification of acceptance given by Friday 16 March 2018

-• Due diligence and process will stay open on website for other bidders
+Due diligence will stay open on website after this date for new potential providers to apply in-year.

 • Panel: w/c 14 May 2018